 Due to the evolving needs of the electrician, almost every aspect of the electrician’s tool belt has been revised to benefit the workday of electrician professionals.
 There are countless variations to the tools that an electrician could carry around today.
 In a trade that evolves and adapts as rapidly as the electrician trade does, it is vital to keep your tools accessible and organized exactly the way that you want them.

-Because we know that no two electricians will work in the exact same way, we allow the customization of your tool belts so that you can arrange your tools the way that you want them.
+Because we know that no two electricians will work in the exact same way, we allow the customization of our Diamondback® electrician tool belts, so that you can arrange your tools the way that you want them.
 However, to give some guidance, we asked for input from electricians across the country on how they prefer to store and access their tools.
 After analyzing these answers and looking at different trends that are present among the trade, we have developed a pouch that adheres to the everyday life of an electrician, and allows you to customize your tool belt to work the way you want.

 The Niko Pouch, (named after the great Nikolai Tesla) allows you to utilize your tools in whatever way you please.
 The Niko was designed specifically for the electrician, has a variety of pouches, slots, holsters and clips that will let you perfectly align your tools the way that you choose.
 This pouch not only offers customization depending on the user, but it maximizes space while still prioritizing organization and easy access to your most frequently used tools.
 The electrician’s Niko Pouch includes: